 There are many groups, units, and organizations at the University of Minnesota addressing questions related to disability experiences and identities.
-The CDSC focuses on increasing university interest and building academic connections around the critical study of disability.
-Every group and unit on campus has a different mission.
-The groups listed below may have missions and resources that also interest you.

 - Disabled Student Cultural Center

 - Organization for Graduate and Professional Students with Disabilities

 Student group that advocates around issues related to mental health

 Student group that advocates for the importance of culturally conscious mental health care within communities of color